haesleinhuepf/BioImageAnalysisNotebooks/docs/29_algorithm_validation/readme.md

 # Algorithm validation

-In this chapter we will explore techniques for determining seqmentation quality and quality of spot detection algorithms.
+In this chapter we will explore techniques for determining segmentation quality and quality of spot detection algorithms.

 ## See also
 * [The Analysis of Method Comparison Studies (D.G.
 Altman and J.M.
 Bland 1983)](https://www-users.york.ac.uk/~mb55/meas/ab83.pdf)